 How Does a Dot Peen Machine Work?

-A single pin or multi-pin device creates a specific dot pattern in each character.
+These machines mark using a single pin or multi-pin device to careate a specific dot pattern in each character.
 Dot peen machines can be either electric or pneumatic pin marking systems.